 Save big on a bamboo and microfiber sheet set

 As part of an ongoing series, the CNN Underscored team showcases outstanding deals you can shop right now on the CNN Store.
 Each week, our staff chooses a product to feature that we think you'll love.
-This week, we're highlighting the Bamboo Comfort 4-Piece Luxury Sheet Set ($35.99, originally $99; store.cnn.com).
+This week, we're highlighting the Bamboo Comfort 4-Piece Luxury Sheet Set (starting at $34.99, originally $99; store.cnn.com).

 After a long day, it can be pure joy to collapse into a bed with soft, cozy sheets.
 And these sheets definitely fit the bill.
 I've been trying them for a few nights, and it's a really nice experience.

-The Bamboo Comfort 4-piece luxury sheet set ($35.99, originally $99; store.cnn.com) uses a blend of bamboo and microfiber to produce a soft and breathable experience.
+The Bamboo Comfort 4-piece luxury sheet set (starting at $34.99, originally $99; store.cnn.com) uses a blend of bamboo and microfiber to produce a soft and breathable experience.
 The sheets are high quality, with a thread count of 1,800, and hypoallergenic.

 This set includes a fitted sheet, a flat sheet and two pillowcases.
 It comes in your choice of taupe, white, gray, ivory or aqua, to complement your decor.